Oh my, oh my, oh my!!

 I know what you may think the best answer is here- vegetables from own garden but... that’s possible only if lucky enough to have a garden.

 Needless to say that I still believe organic it’s far better than non-organic produce.
-Yes, organic produce has chemicals too but are not to be compared with the chemicals the non-organic get sprayed on.
+Yes, organic produce has chemicals too but are not to be compared with the chemicals the non-organic produce gets sprayed on.

-Now that we have clarified this dilemma let’s get to this beautiful, colourful and super nice and nutritious salad making.
-Have fun folks! 🤗
+Now that we have clarified this dilemma let’s get to this beautiful, colourful and super nice and nutritious halloumi cheese salad dish.
+Have fun folks!

 Quinoa, roast vegetables, halloumi cheese zaatar and pomegranate salad